Content Sells: harvest your two big assets

 And for those who do choose to consume it, your content says even more.
 The people who go to the trouble to invest time in your content are the ones who are most serious about investing their money.

-The goal: generate a growing library of high-quality content that reflects your expertise and experience; and promote the hell out of each new piece of content through your blog, search marketing, online PR, email shots and offline activities.
+The goal is to build a strategic asset for your company: a growing library of high-quality content that leverages your multi-client experience and reflects your focus and expertise.
+Then promote the hell out of each new piece of content through your blog, social media, PPC, paid advertising, influencer relations, email nurture flows and offline activities like events and sales presentations.